k-erdem/web-to-do-application/README.md

 _A small but mighty web-based To-Do List application._

 Built using PostgreSQL, Express, React, and Node.js.
 Allows users to delightfully create, read, update, and delete tasks.

+I built a simple web app to sharpen my full-stack skills, transitioning to the PostgreSQL, Express.js, React, and Node.js (PERN) stack.
+This project allowed me to refine my backend API development, coding practices, and front-end skills.

+Next, I plan to enhance the project with features like unit testing, authentication methods, and more complex queries, showcasing my full-stack capabilities.
+I invite you to explore my mini-project and welcome any feedback!
+For more projects, please visit my GitHub profile at k-erdem.

 ## Features